-Marijuana: when distributed by the medical community, marijuana should be treated like any other prescription drug.
+Marijuana: I believe marijuana when distributed by the medical community, should be treated like any other prescription drug.
 Decriminalization of marijuana would certainly reduce the burden on both the court system and the taxpayer.